christianbrinch/christianbrinch/README.md

 ## Hi there 👋

+I have a background in astrophysics but I am currently working as an epidemiologist on antimicrobial resistance surveilance in urban wastewater.

+I have multiple bioinformatics projects going on, including a Bayesian read mapping tool for metagenomic data.

+My primary programming language is Python, but I am fluent in C/C++ and Fortran too.
+I am also learning Rust, Go, and 6502 assembler. 😄

 <!--
 **christianbrinch/christianbrinch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.